vemines/money-exchange/README.md

 4. Create personal access token (PAT).
 Token name "PAT", never expire -> "Only select repositories" -> Choose your repository, Add permission access "read and write" for "Contents" and "Pull requests".
 Generate token (remember copy it)

 5. Go to Settings tab of your project, click on "Secrets and variables" -> "Actions" -> "New repository secret".
-Name is "PAT" then parse PAT from step 4 (customize in run.yml line 37).
-Add more "APIURL" with https://openexchangerates.org/api/latest.json?app_id=YOUR_APP_ID.
+Name is "PAT".
+Add more "APPID" with app_id get from https://openexchangerates.org/account/app-ids

 6. Create Cloudflare bucket R2.
-Add following repository secret
+Add following repository secret (Optional, if not use should remove in .github/workflows/run.yml)

 - `R2_ACCESS_KEY_ID`: (Found on the R2 API Token creation page in Cloudflare)
 - `R2_ACCOUNT_ID`: (Your Cloudflare Account ID, often visible in the Cloudflare dashboard URL or your account overview page)